kpsdev1/Rock-Paper-Scissors/README.md

 ## Bugs:
-- When the **How to play** pop up screen was showing, the Rock Paper and Scissors button could still be clicked when viewing on a laptop or larger screen.
+- When the **How to Play** pop up screen was showing, the Rock, Paper and Scissors button could still be clicked when viewing on a laptop or larger screen.
 To fix this I created a hide class which set the display to none for the button container, this was then toggled on when the page loaded and then once the **Start Game** button was clicked the the hide class is removed.
 - When the winner pop up was displayed, the Rock, Paper and Scissors buttons were still able to be clicked so the user could keep adding points past the desired score of 5.
 To rectify this when the score reached 5 I have set the buttons to be disabled so if you click on them no points are added and nothing happens untill the next game is started.